GeorgioIO/Sql_northwind_data_analysis_project/README.md

 - **Category Variety** : We can clearly notice a huge variety of product categories.

-- **Dairy Products / Beveraves** : Category like **Diary Products** Dominate the list with more than 10 appeareances while **Beverages** with 5 , indicating that diary products or beverages suppliers tend to perform better than the others.
+- **Dairy Products / Beveraves** : Category like **Dairy Products** Dominate the list with more than 10 appeareances while **Beverages** with 5 , indicating that dairy products or beverages suppliers tend to perform better than the others.

-# 6. Which country generates the highest revenue?
+# 6️⃣ Which country generates the highest revenue?

-To identify the countries that generate the highest revenue , i simply joined customers with orders and order_details , grouping by country , i calculated the total sales for each one , ordering the results by total_sales and finally limiting the result to ten rows.
+To identify the countries that generate the highest revenue , i simply joined customers with orders and order_details , grouping by country , i calculated the total revenue (sales) for each one , ordering the results by total_sales and finally limiting the result to ten rows.

 ```sql
 SELECT